 If you deal with any other dental problems, like crooked teeth or tooth grinding, talk to your dentist.
 They can recommend dental braces, aligners, mouthguards, and other treatments to protect your teeth and gums.

 Lovett Dental Webster is here to assist with all your dental needs.
-We offer thorough cleanings and checkups, and we also assist with specialty services like periodontal surgery and tooth implantation.
-Schedule your next appointment by giving us a call at 832.909.1469 or contacting us online.
+With thorough cleanings and checkups, as well as cosmetic and specialty services like periodontal surgery and tooth implantation, we can help you maintain and improve your smile.
+Schedule your next appointment by giving us a call at 832-932-5584 or contacting us online.